jkjung-avt/jkjung-avt.github.io/_posts/2018-04-14-keras-tutorial.md

 # Discussion

 The Keras Blog example used a pre-trained VGG16 model and reached ~94% validation accuracy on the same dataset.
-I think my code was able to achieve much better accuracy because:
+I think my code was able to achieve much better accuracy (99%) because:

 * I used a stronger pre-trained model, **ResNet50**.
-* I trained the classifier with **larger images** (224x224, instead of 150x150) images.
+* I trained the classifier with **larger images** (224x224, instead of 150x150).
 * I did pretty heavy **data augmentation** on the training images.
-For this, I took advantage of Keras' ImageDataGenerator's built-in image augmentation functionalities, including random rotation, shift in the x and y directions, shearing, zooming, adding noise (channel shift), and horizontal flipping, etc.
+For this, I took advantage of Keras' ImageDataGenerator's built-in image augmentation functionalities, including random rotation, randaom shift in both x and y directions, shearing, zooming, adding noise (channel shift), and horizontal flipping, etc.

 ```python
     train_datagen = ImageDataGenerator(preprocessing_function=preprocess_input,